lohfu/jquery-enter-leave/README.md

-# jquery-valet
+# jquery-enter-leave
 Simplifies animating elements added or removed to the DOM.
-Greatly inspired by Angular's ngAnimate.
+Greatly inspired by functionality in Angular's ngAnimate.